rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 * `N` is the set of nodes
 * `E` is the set of edges

-Note that this discussion is with regards to directed un-ordered trees.
+Note that this discussion is in regards to directed un-ordered trees.

 **CLARIFICATION**
 As a whole, any tree can be understood to define its set of nodes.